aws/aws-dotnet-deploy/site/content/docs/cicd/recipes/ASP.NET Core App to Amazon Bedrock AgentCore Runtime (Experimental).md

             * ID: MemoryId
             * Description: The ID of an existing AgentCore Memory resource to use.
 The agent will read/write conversation history to this memory.
             * Type: String
+* **Virtual Private Cloud (VPC)**
+    * ID: VPC
+    * Description: A VPC enables you to place the AgentCore Runtime into a virtual network for access to private resources.
+Not required for most deployments.
+    * Type: Object
+    * Settings:
+        * **Use a VPC**
+            * ID: UseVPC
+            * Description: Do you want to place the AgentCore Runtime in a VPC?
+            * Type: Bool
+        * **Create New VPC**
+            * ID: CreateNew
+            * Description: Do you want to create a new VPC?
+            * Type: Bool
+        * **VPC ID**
+            * ID: VpcId
+            * Description: The ID of the VPC to use.
+            * Type: String
+        * **Security Groups**
+            * ID: SecurityGroups
+            * Description: A list of EC2 security groups to assign to the AgentCore Runtime.
+This is commonly used to provide access to resources like Amazon RDS or ElastiCache running in their own security groups.
+            * Type: List
 * **Runtime IAM Role**
     * ID: RuntimeIAMRole
     * Description: The Identity and Access Management (IAM) role that provides AWS credentials to the AgentCore Runtime.
 When creating a new role, it includes permissions for ECR pull, CloudWatch Logs, Bedrock model invocation (cross-region), and AgentCore Memory access.